 Dr. Marian Urbina-Ferretjans joined UNU-ISP as a JSPS Postdoctoral Fellow in October 2013.
 Her research interests are in global social policy, social policy in developing countries, and South-South social cooperation.
-More specifically, her work examines in which direction and to what extent China´s role as a development aid actor is impacting global social governance and social policy developments in the South, in particular in Africa.
-In the context of the post-2015 UN development agenda process, one of the core questions is whether China´s ideas concerning welfare and social protection are becoming diffused and influence global policy and its implications for African social development.
+More specifically, her work examines in which direction and to what extent emerging countries, like China, are impacting global social governance and social policy developments in the South, in particular in Africa.
+In the context of the post-2015 UN development agenda process, one of the core questions is whether Southern ideas concerning welfare and social protection are becoming diffused and influence global policy and its implications for African social development.